MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/ProductOrSectorSpecificRuleset.md

 ### <a href=#rulenames name="rulenames">rulenames</a>

-The non\x2dempty set of rules applied from the specified operator.
+The non-empty set of rules applied from the specified operator.
 First included in: Sustainability\\CloudforSustainabilityCarbonDataModel/ProductOrSectorSpecificRuleset (this entity)

 #### Properties